 Lefkada easily gets the top spot of the most beautiful island I’ve ever seen mainly for its beaches.
 Porto Katsiki (pictured) is the most popular one, but I also like Egremni(literally meaning cliffs)!
 The beauty of the island doesn’t stop at the beaches though, as there is more to explore (hidden waterfalls anyone?) and to taste (the local cuisine is amazing)!

 Nacula Island (Fiji) – Katrina Houston of The Two Week Traveler

 Nacula Island, at the very end of the Yasawa Island chain in Fiji, is literally the definition of a tropical paradise: crystal clear turquoise water, white sugar sand beaches, warm island breeze, and the feeling that you have the whole beach to yourself.
 Since it’s so far from Nadi, the Fijian capital, very few people make it out to Nacula.
 The island is populated by only an eco-resort and a small native village.

 Crete (Greece) – Monica Sharma of Travel Sight

 What I love most about Crete are its people.
 The inhabitants of this large, yet tiny island have an unquestionable passion and love for the island, its past, and their way of life.
-This multi dimensional island combines gorgeous scenery, kind people, and delicious food.
+This multi-dimensional island combines gorgeous scenery, kind people, and delicious food.
 Balos Lagoon and Elafonisi (pink sand beach) were two of my favorite beaches in Greece.
 I developed a mild obsession for dakos, a traditional Cretan dish of barley crisps topped with the ripest diced tomatoes, olive oil, white cheese, and capers.
-Dakos and a frappe makes for a fantastic snack while you’re watching a Cretan sunset.
+Dakos and a frappe make for a fantastic snack while you’re watching a Cretan sunset.